damianmgarcia/MomentaMouse/README.md

     - _activateImmediately_ — _true_ — A [Boolean](https://developer.mozilla.org/en-US/docs/Glossary/Boolean) that determines the activation state of MomentaMouse instances after creation.
 If set to true, instances will be activated after they are created.
 If set to false, instances will not be activated after they are created.
     - _considerOverflowHiddenAxesNonScrollable_ — _true_ — A [Boolean](https://developer.mozilla.org/en-US/docs/Glossary/Boolean) that determines how _autoCreateScrollers_ handles elements with hidden [overflows](https://developer.mozilla.org/en-US/docs/Web/CSS/overflow).
 If set to true, the horizontal axis of an element will be considered non-scrollable by the MomentaMouse instance if [overflow-x](https://developer.mozilla.org/en-US/docs/Web/CSS/overflow-x) is set to hidden, and the vertical axis of an element will be considered non-scrollable by the MomentaMouse instance if [overflow-y](https://developer.mozilla.org/en-US/docs/Web/CSS/overflow-y) is set to hidden.
 If set to false, the horizontal axis of an element will be considered scrollable by the MomentaMouse instance as long as there is scrollable overflow, and the vertical axis of an element will be considered scrollable by the MomentaMouse instance as long as there is scrollable overflow.
     - _selectorsToIgnore_ — _[ ]_ — An [Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) of selectors that the _autoCreateScrollers_ method will refer to when deciding whether to create scrollers.
 If an element matches one of the selectors in this list, it will not be used to create a MomentaMouse instance.<br><br>
-- **createScroller** — Creates a MomentaMouse.
+- **createScroller** — Creates a MomentaMouse scroller.
 It returns a MomentaMouse instance.
   - _scrollContainer_ — The [Element](https://developer.mozilla.org/en-US/docs/Web/API/Element) that should gain MomentaMouse functionality.
   - _Options Object:_
     - _activateImmediately_ — _true_ — A [Boolean](https://developer.mozilla.org/en-US/docs/Glossary/Boolean) that determines the activation state of a MomentaMouse instance after creation.
 If set to true, an instance will be activated after it is created.
 If set to false, an instance will not be activated after it is created.<br><br>